hui-fu/hui-fu.github.io/index.md

 capital market.

 I lead the Technology Finance Research Team at the School of Business.
-Together with Prof. Tong Yu (University of Cincinnati), I co-founded and co-organize the **Great Lake Finance Forum**—named after Lake Taihu (literally "Great Lake"), on whose shores the university sits—an annual conference held in China's Yangtze River Delta (Taihu Lake region), connecting academia and the investment community.
+I serve as co-organizer, with Prof. Tong Yu (University of Cincinnati), of the Great Lake Finance Forum, an annual conference held in the Lake Taihu region of eastern China.

 ## Research Interests